Hexaware and CyberSolve unite to shape the next wave of digital trust and intelligent security. Learn More

 Effectively managing enterprise data involves both overseeing the data itself and coordinating the people who handle it.
 Here are some fundamental best practices to consider when establishing an enterprise data management platform:

-Why are companies embracing platformization for EDM?
+Why are Companies Embracing Platformization for EDM?

 Platformization involves a company customizing the structure of its data platform to better align with its objectives.
 Companies are increasingly adopting data and AI platforms for enterprise data management due to the exponential growth in data production, enhanced computing capabilities that enable more effective data utilization, and the potential to integrate various platforms seamlessly.